NBISweden/workshop-python/README.md

 * This course runs in parallel on-site in Uppsala, Umeå and Lund.
 Lectures will be streamed from our Uppsala site
 * Presentations and demonstrations
-* Practical exercises (both as lab assignments with assistants in the calssroom and on your own)
+* Practical exercises (both as lab assignments with assistants in the classroom and on your own)

 Main teachers: Nina Norgren, Dimitrios Bampalikis, Nanjiang Shu